klezVirus/Posts/readme.md

 ### Who I am

-I'm a just another-security-researcher with an insatiable hunger for knowledge.
+I'm a just another-security-passionate with an insatiable hunger for knowledge.